jbrown3859/Lecture-Notes/Lectures.md

 * Show p ^ q |= p v q

 **Stage 1**
-1. Assume CM
+Assume CM
-2. p ^ q is true in I
+1. p ^ q is true in I
-3. p v q is false in I
+2. p v q is false in I
 **Stage 2**
-By 2 + T^,
+By 1 + T^,
-4. p is true in I and
+3. p is true in I and
-5. q is true in I
+4. q is true in I

-By 3 + Fv,
+By 2 + Fv,
-6. p is false in I and
+5. p is false in I and
-7. q is false in I
+6. q is false in I
+**Stage 3**

-By 4, p is true, but by 6, p is false, so out initial assumption is false
+By 3, p is true, but by 5, p is false, so out initial assumption is false

-***See Cheatsheet for proper notes***
+***See Cheatsheet for proper notes, wait for Discussion***
+### 11/06
+Show that p and ¬¬p are equivalent
+Show no interpretation where p is true ands ¬¬p is false
+And no interpretation where ¬¬p is true and p is false
+Assume Countermodel existence
+**Stage 1[reductio assumption]**
+1. p is true in I
+2. ¬¬p is false in I
+**Stage 2[unpacking truth complexity]**
+By 2 + ¬F,
+3. ¬p is true in I

+By 3 + ¬T,
+4. ¬p is false in I
+**Stage 3[draw out contradiction]**
+By 1, p is true.
+By 4, p is false. **Contradiction**
+So, there is no such interpretation

+***Prove other way as well***
+**Stage 1**
+1. ¬¬p is true in I
+2. p is false in I
+**Stage 2**
+By 1 + ¬T
+3. ¬p is false in I

+By 3 + ¬T
+4. p is true in I
+**Stage 3**
+By 2, p is false.
+By 4, p is true.
+So, there is no such interpretation